TAgKyaw/subscription_revenue_analytics/README.md

 # Project Structure

 - **requirements.txt** : Installing required libraries from requirements.txt
 - **butternutbox.db** : Database created to start with EDA and conduct analysis.
-Also available to build own schema using:
+If unavailable, can be build and customise schemas using:
     - setup.py
     - extend_database.py
 - **setup.py** : Synthetic Data Generation for randomised customer data with modelled data schema